brunoV/karma/README.md

     mvn package

+Or, get a pre-compiled jar with all dependencies included from the releases page.

 ## Run

     java -jar target/karma-*.jar server karma.yml

 The service will be running on localhost, port 8080.
-Admin port is on port 8081.
+Admin port is on 8081.
 Requires Java 7.

 ## Basic API endpoints